3 Steps to simplify your glass block shower wall project

 The biggest drawbacks of ready for tile bases are you need to use small mosaic tiles on the shower floor (creating more grout joints to clean), they are not available with a linear drain, and when you design curved walls it is necessary to buy a custom sized curb cap to finish the base.

-• Option 3 – Stone solid surface pan –
+• Option 3 – Stone solid surface (or cultured granite) pan – solid as a rock…literally

 Stone bases have the benefits of being simple to install (although they do weigh a lot), durable, completely customizable (and also available in standard sizes), with 35 different color choices and with the surface of the base already finished.
+These pans are available with different curb heights or ramped curbs for someone with limited mobility.
 The biggest drawback (in addition to their weight) is they are a pricey alternative.

 When most people in the United States think of a shower pan they envision a product which sits on top of a subfloor.
 When space is tight, or the mobility of a family member is limited, a pan which sticks out of the floor is usually not best.
 As many in Europe and Asia already know it’s possible to have a one level bathroom (also called a wet room) which is waterproof and eliminates the barriers between the shower and bathroom floor.
 Shower base former wet room systems are straightforward to install (unlike the old method of dropping the floor to make a one level room) and are completely waterproofed.
 The drawback with this system is the need to make a commitment to have the entire bathroom floor be tiled.